Accomplishments: Goal 3

 - The Mark Chaffin Center for Healthy Development.

 In 2010, Georgia State’s first university-level Research Institute was established — the Institute for Biomedical Science (IBMS).
 IBMS is a leading multidisciplinary research and education institute dedicated to advancing fundamental and innovative biomedical research that improves human health and educates future generations of leading biomedical scientists and health professionals related to biomedical sciences.
 The Institute has partnerships with universities around the nation and in nine countries.
 In FY17, it generated more than $20 million in research funding.

 INITIATIVE 3: Create a Georgia State Faculty Fellowship Program.

 A Georgia State Faculty Fellowship Program was developed in 2011 to allow faculty to have time to facilitate completion of applications for preeminent international and national fellowships or awards.
-Since the program was developed, there have been 18 Fellows and of those, 10 have received external awards.
+This includes the Provost’s Faculty Research Fellowship, and the Study in a Second Discipline Fellowship.
+Since the program was developed, there have been more than 30 fellows in both fellowship tracks.

 INITIATIVE 4: Enhance supporting infrastructure for the conduct of research.

 Research administration support services have been strengthened by expanding central research administration management, adding online administrative systems and adding new, distributed research administration staff in colleges and departments to provide more local services.
 Research information has been strengthened with Research Solutions Vertical where all research, grants and compliance management functions are now digital.